trevorevenson/ConfigSources/README.md

 Step 2: Import ConfigSources - which use the hasCategory("MicrosoftDomainController") AppliesTo.

+**Combined Configs:**

+Multiple configs within a suite are now available within the "Merged" folder - single file import is convenient!

 **Active Directory Configs:**

 Admin Groups: list all members of Administrators, Domain Admins, Enterprise Admins, Schema Admins